calvinclaus/stateful-react-youtube/README.md

 ##Todos

-- There is no onProgress fired when the player position is changed via the YouTube Controls until the user plays the video again.
+- There is no onProgress fired when the player position is changed via the native YouTube controls until the video is played again.
 - Tests